w3villa-anshul-yadav/git_practice/readme.md

 git restore fileName
 ```

-# Is used to discard unstaged changes it is like UNDO all changes which are not staged
+# Is used to discard  un staged changes it is like UNDO all changes which are not staged

 ```
 git log